TurkuNLP/CORE-corpus/README.md

 The files are formatted in a simple .tsv format, where the first column indicates the register label(s), the second one the CORE document id and the third one the text.

+The register label abbreviations used in the files are described in register_label_abbreviations.txt.

 CORE was originally compiled by Douglas Biber, Jesse Egbert and Mark Davies.
 The compilation process and the registers are described in the following publications:
 - Douglas Biber and Jesse Egbert (2018).
 Register variation online.
 Cambridge University Press, Cambridge
 - Jesse Egbert, Douglas Biber and Mark Davies (2015).
 Developing a bottom-up, user-based method of web register classification.
 Journal of the Association for Information Science and Technology, 66:1817–1831.